Last updated: July 11, 2023

 Seeing Bats On Your Own

-Bats fly out of Bat Cave in search of food most summer evenings.
+Bats fly out of Bat Cave in search of food most summer evenings, typically from late May through mid-September.
 Head out to El Calderon before sunset to see the bats, but be sure to take proper precautions to ensure the safety of both the bats and you!

 Know Before You Go